 Soooooo.
 Remember that time a homeless person threw a peach at me?
 That was yesterday.
 I was out on a jog, minding my own business, when something smacked my left thigh.
 A partially eaten peach bounced to the ground.
 I looked down and peach juice saliva was on my leg.
-I looked to my left and the perpetrator was laughing at me.
+I looked to my left and the a-hole was laughing at me.
 He yelled, "smile, beautiful it's your lucky day, I hit the bullseye."
 Yes it's my lucky day, asshole.
 I'm probably going to get some weird rash.

 I did what any girl would do: asked him his name.